enternity/afflatus/Book/CrackingTheIntervew/BasicSort.md

 |**Tree Sort**|$n\log{n}$|$n$|Worst-case is $n\log{n}$ when it's balanced tree|
 # Code
 1. **Quick sort**
+> Idea: It picks an element as a pivot and partitions the given array around the picked pivot.
+There are many different versions of quickSort that pick pivot in different ways.
 ```python
 def partition(arr, low, high):
 	i = low - 1 # index of smaller element